STEVE INSKEEP, HOST:

 HORSLEY: Romney says the debate is not just about winning or losing, but about spelling out a path forward for the country.
 That's one point President Obama - busy with his own debate preparations in Nevada - would agree with.

 Scott Horsley, NPR News, Denver.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.